citrix/terraform-provider-citrix/docs/resources/machine_catalog.md

 - `azure_machine_config` (Attributes) Machine Configuration For Azure MCS and PVS Streaming catalogs. (see [below for nested schema](#nestedatt--provisioning_scheme--azure_machine_config))
 - `custom_properties` (Attributes List) **This is an advanced feature.
 Use with caution.** Custom properties to be set for the machine catalog.
 For properties that are already supported as a terraform configuration field, please use terraform field instead. (see [below for nested schema](#nestedatt--provisioning_scheme--custom_properties))
 - `gcp_machine_config` (Attributes) Machine Configuration For GCP MCS catalog. (see [below for nested schema](#nestedatt--provisioning_scheme--gcp_machine_config))
+- `machine_account_creation_rules` (Attributes) Rules specifying how Active Directory machine accounts should be created when machines are provisioned. (see [below for nested schema](#nestedatt--provisioning_scheme--machine_account_creation_rules))
+- `machine_ad_accounts` (Attributes List) Existing machine account in the AD to be used.
+If specified for machine catalog creation, the number of machine AD accounts need to be greater or equals to the number of total machines.

+-> **Note** During machine catalog creation, if `machine_ad_accounts` is specified, the machine_account_creation_rules will not be applied.
+During update, machine accounts will be used first for new machines.
+If there is insufficient amount of machine accounts, then the machine account creation rules will be applied to create new machine accounts in the directory. (see [below for nested schema](#nestedatt--provisioning_scheme--machine_ad_accounts))
 - `machine_domain_identity` (Attributes) The domain identity for machines in the machine catalog.<br />Required when identity_type is set to `ActiveDirectory` (see [below for nested schema](#nestedatt--provisioning_scheme--machine_domain_identity))
 - `metadata` (Attributes List) Metadata for the Provisioning Scheme